AidySun/Data-Structure-and-Algorithm/System Design.md

       - the system should take scalability into account.
       - inspect key direction the system goes.
       - architecture could handle heterogeneity (diff hardware)

+##### Scalability v.s.
+Performance

+- performance issue means the system is slow for a single user.
+- scalability problem means the system is fast for single user, but slow for heavy load.

+##### Scalability v.s.
+Extensibility
+  - scalability : ability to handle a growing amount of work,
+    - generally means reduplication(repeat) of same system/server.
+  - extensibility : system design principle, to provide for change - typically enhancements - while minimizing impact to existing system.
+    - generally means to add new functionality / component to system

 ## Database